shahmaanit9879/Smart-Assist-Multimodal-Agent-for-Unified-Data-Processing./CONTRIBUTING.md

-# Contributing Guide
+# Contributing

-## How to Fork
-1. Go to the repo
+1. Fork the repo (top-right Fork button)
-2. Click **Fork** (top-right)

-## How to Send Changes
-1. Clone the fork
-2. Create a branch
+2. Create a branch: feature/your-change
-3. Commit
+3. Make changes and commit
-4. Make Pull Request
+4. Push and open a Pull Request

-Everyone can contribute!
+If you add new features, add small tests under tests/